 The grievance is shared by enough accountants, controllers or compliance managers that it’s become a commonly voiced problem across companies, particularly changing and rapidly growing organizations.
-Even the most carefully organized Internal Controls are easily flouted and bypassed if such controls prove to be too inconvenient to follow for the average team member in your company.
+Even organized internal controls are easily flouted and bypassed if such controls prove to be too inconvenient to follow for the average team member in your company.

 Since the subject of invoices was raised earlier, let’s examine — more closely — what the senior controller in question is trying to say.

-The controller, along with her team of accountants, had laid out a very specific policy that established precisely how purchases were to be made in her company.
+The controller, along with her team of accountants, lays out a very specific policy that establishes how to make a purchase.
 The purchasing process involved several steps: